Byung-Chul Han: Reception

-Müdigkeitsgesellschaft will soon be available in 19 languages.
-Several South Korean newspapers voted it to be the most important book in 2012.
+The Burnout Society has been translated into over 35 languages.
+Several South Korean newspapers voted it the most important book in 2012.
+It sold over a hundred thousand copies across Latin America, Korea, and Spain.
+The Los Angeles Review of Books described him as "as good a candidate as any for philosopher of the moment."

 The Guardian wrote a positive review of his 2017 book Psychopolitics: Neoliberalism and New Technologies of Power, while the Hong Kong Review of Books praised his writing as "concise almost to the point of being aphoristic, Han's writing style manages to distill complex ideas into highly readable and persuasive prose" while noting that "on other occasions, Han veers uncomfortably close to billboard-sized statements ("Neoliberalism is the 'capitalism of' Like), which highlights the fine line between cleverness and self-indulgent sloganeering."
-The Los Angeles Review of Books described him as "as good a candidate as any for philosopher of the moment."
+Along similar lines, others observe that he writes with a style "more typical of [literature and poetry] than philosophical essays", though Han contends that "In the past, "I wrote differently.
+I wrote books that were very difficult to read, without thinking about whether they were understandable.
+But now, for me, [accessibility] is very important."